dlaurie/lua-apl/README.txt

     MYCFLAGS=-DLUA_PROMPT='"   "' -DLUA_PROMPT2='""'

-    so that my session will looks like an APL session instead of a Lua session.
+    so that my session will look like an APL session instead of a Lua session.
 3. Copy the supplied `lua-apl.c` to replace `src/lua.c`
 4. While inside `src`, do `make linux` or `make mingw` or whatever is